bidah/styled-native-breakpoint-for-web/README.md

 ## Custom breakpoints

-By default you get to use 3 breakpoints from `mq` that have the following values.
+By default you get to use 3 breakpoints from `bp` that have the following values.

 ```javascript
 {